If I could offer you just one life-changing concept about happiness, it would be this . . .

 This negativity bias is an evolutionary adaptation that helped us survive the real and constant threats to life and limb, like a tiger chasing us.

 Research continues to prove that practicing positive happy thoughts and optimism not only makes you a happier person, but it also improves your health and longevity.

 Even if you feel sad or depressed, changing your thoughts about life can change your brain chemistry, helping you feel relief from the powerful, painful emotions you experience during these times.

 So what's involved in transforming to the daily habit of happy thoughts so that you have better thoughts and less negative thoughts?

 1. Be aware.
 You need to be vigilantly aware of your negative thoughts, and when you notice them, you stop them.
 Even saying “Stop!” out loud can interrupt the flow of negative thinking so you can go to the next step.

 2. Reframe.
-Most negative thoughts aren't based in complete truth or reality.
+Most negative thoughts aren’t based on complete truth or reality.
 Look for a more positive perspective on the situation, and articulate that new viewpoint in your mind.
 You might even write it down to solidify it in your psyche.

 3. Replace.
 Replace the negative thought with a happy, positive thought.
-You may not feel happy in the moment, but focus on the positive thought that feels truthful to you, and allow it to seep into your consciousness.
+You may not feel happy in the moment but focus on the positive thought that feels truthful to you, and allow it to seep into your consciousness.

 You may need to put reminders around your house, in your car, or wherever you spend the most time.
 You will find that thinking happy thoughts becomes your new way of thinking over time.